nodejs/node/doc/api/deprecations.md

 Type: Runtime (supports [`--pending-deprecation`][])

-The `Buffer()` function and `new Buffer()` constructor are deprecated due to API usability issues that can potentially lead to accidental security issues.
+The `Buffer()` function and `new Buffer()` constructor are deprecated due to API usability issues that can lead to accidental security issues.

-As an alternative, use of the following methods of constructing `Buffer` objects is strongly recommended:
+As an alternative, use one of the following methods of constructing `Buffer`
+objects:

 * [`Buffer.alloc(size[, fill[, encoding]])`][alloc] - Create a `Buffer` with
   *initialized* memory.